 Grow fresh fruits and vegetables at the Nelson Family Community Garden (4943 State Hwy 52)!
 Plots of varying sizes are available and ready for planting season.
 Gardening is a relaxing activity that pays dividends of home-grown produce.
 No tools?
 No problem!
 Nelson Family Community Garden supplies the tools and water.
 If you're ready for this summer-long commitment, the Garden Manager would love to hear from you.
 Email the Garden Manager for more information.
 As a volunteer, the Garden Manager's role is to support the gardeners and report periodically to the Town and Longmont United Hospital (Centura).
-In 2021, The Town of Frederick awarded a $500.00 grant this year to the Community Garden.
+In 2021, The Town of Frederick awarded a $500.00 grant to the Community Garden.

 Thank you to Longmont United Hospital, who built and donated this garden as a gift to our community when they opened Indian Peaks Medical Center (IPMC) in late 2013.
 Their generosity also includes paying for water, not charging for the plots, supplying the shed and tools, and encouraging us to use the IPMC facility for restrooms and drinking fountains!

 The garden name comes from the family that previously owned this property and were patrons of the hospital.
 We are proud to have the local heritage of the Nelson family recognized.